microsoft/pxt/docs/writing-docs/tutorials.md

 #### Tutorial tool

 You can write, edit, and test a tutorial with the online [Tutorial Tool](https://makecode.com/tutorial-tool).
 Select the MakeCode editor target that your tutorials is for and then write the tutorial.
-Run you tutorial to see how it will look in the editor.
+Run your tutorial to see how it will look in the editor.

 ### ~